Course Description:

 23. Constructing tree diagrams

-24. Construct frequency distributions and statistical graphs (histogram and frequency
+24. Construct frequency distributions and statistical graphs (histogram and

 polygon)

-Doing computations with statistical measures of: central tendency (mean, median, mode) and
+Doing computations with statistical measures of: central tendency (mean, median,

 dispersion (range, standard deviation)